SiliconLabs/training_examples/dev_lab_circuitpython_bluetooth_find_me/README.md

 ## About

-The video for this Dev Lab *will be* available on YouTube, where the video description includes links to further information.
+The video for this Dev Lab is available on [YouTube](https://youtu.be/snjrxlaGtik), where the video description includes links to further information.

 This project based Dev Lab steps through the creation of a Find Me Bluetooth device, such as a key finder, using CircuitPython as the development language.